Skip to main content

 BIMD 220 (3 credits) and BIMD 221 (3 credits) together are a complete survey of the anatomy and physiology of the major human organ systems and the foundational concepts required to understand them.
 BIMD 220 covers beginner material on introductory A&P, cells, and tissues, as well as advancing through the skin, skeletal, muscle and nervous organ systems.
 BIMD 221 is a more advanced study of the endocrine, lymphatic, cardiovascular, respiratory, digestive, urinary, and reproductive systems.
 Each concept is presented through the lens of a diverse human population and both BIMD 220 and 221 are validated as essential studies special emphasis courses covering "The Diversity of Human Experience" topic.
 Together the courses are designed to meet field standards using the HAPS learning outcomes and goals.
 Prerequisite: BIMD 220.
 F,S.

-Leaders in Health
+Leaders in Occupational Therapy

 Request Information